September 16, 2014

 In 1997, Kitty was sent to the Cleveland Amory Black Beauty Ranch, a sanctuary operated by The Humane Society of the United States and The Fund for Animals, to be a companion for Nim Chimpsky, another famous chimpanzee used in sign language studies.
 A book by Elizabeth Hess about his life titled Nim Chimpsky: The Chimp Who Would Be Human was published in 2008 and a documentary by Oscar-winning filmmaker James March titled Project Nim was released in 2011.

-Kitty and Nim were joined by two other chimpanzees from laboratories shortly after Kitty arrived.
-Sadly, Nim died in 2000 of heart complications.
-However, Kitty and her two other companions, Lulu and Midge, continue to enjoy their lives in the sanctuary to this day.
+Shortly after Kitty arrived, she and Nim were joined by two other chimpanzees, Lulu and Midge, who also came from laboratories.
+Nim died in 2000 of heart complications and Kitty died in 2013.
+Lulu and Midge continue to enjoy their lives at the Cleveland Amory Black Beauty Ranch to this day.